 Kanishka Sikri (www.kanishkasikri.com) is a post-de-colonial feminist, scholar-activist, and interdisciplinary student of critical development studies at the University of Toronto living in Scarborough, known for her writing and cultural critique, public and academic talks, collaborative workshops and trainings, and critical development consultancy.
 As an award-winning speaker and advocate engulfed in the fight for freedom, justice, and critical pedagogy, Kanishka aims to messily ‘do’ the inquiry into the functioning of raced-sexed-gendered violence as a mundane language of our dominator culture, so as to cultivate pluriverse worlds without its genocidal bounds.

-Karma is an undergraduate student at the University of Toronto, Scarborough pursuing a degree in International Development Studies with minors in Anthropology and Political Science.
-She is passionate about social justice issues, particularly women’s rights and refugee rights, and is keen on working in Lebanon, her home country, in the future.
-At Open Praxis Forum (OPF), she is a communications manager who works on web design and social media.
+Karma (she/her) is an undergraduate student at the University of Toronto, Scarborough pursuing a degree in International Development Studies with minors in Anthropology and Political Science.
+She is passionate about social justice issues, particularly those around education, women’s rights, and refugee rights, and is keen on working in Lebanon, her home country, in the future.
+At Open Praxis Forum (OPF), she is a member of the executive team and is mainly in charge of communications, web design, and social media.
 Karma joined the Knowledge Equity Lab out of her interest in understanding knowledge inequities and the barriers to creating and accessing knowledge in academia, and she hopes to contribute to amplifying students’ voices and help create equitable opportunities for youth to present their work and ideas through OPF.
+In the Fall 2021 semester, Karma is going to start working with Bioline International as well as a Publishing Assistant to learn more about knowledge inequities and contribute to creating a more diverse global understanding of topics in science.

 Simran is an undergraduate student at the University of Toronto Scarborough pursuing a specialist degree in the CO-OP International Development Studies program along with a minor in the Women and Gender Studies program.
 She is consistently striving to build upon her organization, communication and collaborative skills which have been enhanced through her work with the Knowledge Equity Lab.
 Her role at the lab includes working as a communications manager and project coordinator for the Open Praxis Forum team.
 By using these skills, she has experience in communicating messages through digital forms such as posters using Canva and will also be co-hosting a workshop surrounding ideas of food security.
 As an immigrant from India, she seeks opportunities within arts and development, methods to address the increasing number of disparities among such communities and mobilizing knowledge to reach vulnerable populations in the Global South.